elsuizo/static-math/README.md

 - This crate take advantage of the static arrays in Rust for fast operations in stack memory.

+- No `unsafe` code

+- Could be optimize more with the use of SIMD

 - This crate could be used in an `no-std` environment.

 - The determinant of the matrixs are evaluated "in-place" without loops and code